 Use caulk to seal cracks, gaps, and holes where wires, pipes, or cables enter the home.
 When left unsealed, these small openings serve as weak points and allow high storm winds to penetrate the interior of the home and as a result, the building’s structural integrity is compromised.

 High winds are powerful enough to carry small landscaping rocks surrounding the home.
 Prevent the rocks from damaging the home’s siding or windows by replacing the gravel with mulch.
 The latter is lightweight and serves its practical purpose without adding to the destruction caused by storms.

 While the above recommendations should be performed well in advance of hurricane season, the following tips are helpful when a storm is anticipated in the coming days:

-Patio furniture, garbage cans and gardening tools can become missiles during the height of a storm.
+Patio furniture, garbage cans, and gardening tools can become projectiles during the height of a storm.
 Rather than allow these miscellaneous outdoor items to smash through windows and doors when a storm hits, bring all unfastened property indoors as soon as the storm is predicted.